 Signage and way-finding

-The marathon course will be fully way-marked with GPX files available for download.
+The marathon course will be fully way-marked.

 Marshalls and first aid will also be located across the route, providing friendly support to help you complete your marathon.

 You may want to download this GPX so you can access GPS coordinates and, if you live locally, practice parts of the route.